 The CDC recommends that everyone 6 months of age and older get a yearly flu vaccine.
 There are documented benefits from flu vaccination, including reductions in illnesses, related doctors’ visits and missed work or school.
-Even an imperfect vaccination can contribute to fewer hospitalizations and deaths from influenza.
+Even an imperfect flu vaccine-match, or circulating flu viruses, can contribute to fewer hospitalizations and deaths from influenza.
 Also, this flu season, protecting yourself by getting vaccinated can help to conserve medical resources needed for the care of people with COVID-19.

 This website is designed to answer questions about Stony Brook Medicine’s proactive response to the influenza virus.
 Please use the links in the left menu to learn more about how to protect yourself and what to do if you believe you have the virus.